How to Remove Dashes in Excel

 3. Next, enter a dash using double quotation marks.

-4. Now, for the third argument, enter a blank value using double quotation marks.
+4. For the third argument, enter a blank value using double quotation marks.

-5. In the end, enter the closing parentheses and hit enter to get the result.
+5. Ultimately, enter the closing parentheses and hit enter to get the result.

 remove-dashes-by-substitute